Music That You Should Listen To If You Love Art

 Comparison between the “sister” arts

 Comparison between the arts, named “paragone” by Leonardo da Vinci, was a long-standing tradition of the classical world.
 Painting, poetry, and music were embodied by the Greek goddesses by reason of their common pursuit of objective truth and beauty.
-In his “Optiks” of 1704, Isaac Newton proposed that the rainbow is composed of seven colors, as a direct analogy with the seven notes of the diatonic musical scale.
+Isaac Newton, in his 1704 book “Optiks,” wrote that the rainbow is made up of seven colors in the same way that the diatonic scale is made up of seven notes.

 Whilst the Enlightenment period chose to focus on the differences between the various forms of art, the modern era has defined the similarities between the arts.
 We use the term artists to infer creatives working in both disciplines.
 In his “Essay on the Origin of Languages” (1755), Jean-Jacques Rousseau noted that the arts were like languages differentiated by the particular human sense they addressed.
 Music and visual arts can be found sitting side by side intent on the same purpose of providing pleasure whether that be through the visual or oral sensory stimulation.